10 Best Hikes in the UK

 Possibly the most trodden hills in the Peak District National Park, this hike through Hope Valley has all the ingredients for a great day out – rolling hills, panoramic views, a medieval castle and a charming country pub.
 This route takes advantage of everything the Peak District has to offer and takes between 3 and 4 hours to complete.

-Starting and ending at the Cheshire Cheese pub in Hope, this route takes you past the intimidating Mam Tor, as well as the fascinating ruins of Perevil Castle.
+Starting and ending at the Cheshire Cheese Inn in Hope, this route takes you past the intimidating Mam Tor, as well as the fascinating ruins of Peveril Castle.
 Stop for a cup of tea or coffee and a slice of cake at a tearoom in Castleton, or wait till you sip a well-earned drink at the end of your walk at the Cheshire Cheese.
 You can find the complete walking guide for Hope Valley here.

 5. Lizard Coastal Walk, Cornwall